loning/the-phys/docs/psi-constants/part-03-spectral-constants/chapter-033-alpha-average-collapse-weight-rank-paths.md

 - **Level 2 (0.02%)**: Higher-order precision corrections

 This cascade demonstrates that α⁻¹ = 137.036040578812 is not a free parameter but a **mathematical inevitability** arising from the simplest possible discrete constraint filtered through hierarchical golden geometry.

+The pure binary derivation in Section 33.9 shows this inevitability emerges from first principles:
+- Binary existence (0,1)
+- Minimal constraint (no 11)
+- Self-observation requirement
+- Maximum entropy principle

 **Revolutionary Discovery**: Nature's fundamental constants emerge not from simple structures but from **hierarchical mathematical cascades** - the universe computing its parameters through recursive optimization ψ = ψ(ψ) at multiple levels.